vxiiivifm/Red-Cyber/README.md

 # Red-Cyber
-A cloud monitoring system by configuring an ELK Stack server.
+A cloud monitoring system by configuring an ELK stack server.